 Why do Bulldogs have short tails?

-Bulldogs come from a lineage of strong, hardworking dogs that were often used for fighting.
+Bulldogs come from a lineage of strong, hardworking dogs.
 In their early days, Bulldog owners cropped their tails to prevent rabies and infections, improve back strength, and prevent injuries during combat.

 Bulldogs with naturally smaller tails were preferred and selectively bred, which is why today, most Bulldogs have a tiny tail.
 This trait extends to other Bulldog species.
 Take the French Bulldog, for instance.